kaczla/list-lm/data/readme/model_links.md

 - [Pretrained Language Model](https://github.com/huawei-noah/Pretrained-Language-Model) - Pretrained language model and its related optimization techniques developed by Huawei Noah's Ark Lab.
 - [RWKV](https://github.com/BlinkDL/RWKV-LM) - RWKV is a RNN with transformer-level LLM performance.
 It can be directly trained like a GPT (parallelizable).
 So it's combining the best of RNN and transformer: great performance, fast inference, saves VRAM, fast training, "infinite" ctx_len, and free sentence embedding.
 - [SeqIO](https://github.com/google/seqio) - Task-based datasets, preprocessing, and evaluation for sequence models.
+- [SGLang](https://github.com/sgl-project/sglang/) - SGLang is a structured generation language designed for large language models (LLMs).
+It makes your interaction with LLMs faster and more controllable by co-designing the frontend language and the runtime system.
 - [simpletransformers](https://github.com/ThilinaRajapakse/simpletransformers) - This library is based on the Transformers library by HuggingFace.
 Simple Transformers lets you quickly train and evaluate Transformer models.
 Only 3 lines of code are needed to initialize, train, and evaluate a model.
 - [Simplified Transformers](https://github.com/bobby-he/simplified_transformers) - A simple design recipe for deep Transformers is to compose identical building blocks.
 - [small-text](https://github.com/webis-de/small-text) - Small-Text provides state-of-the-art Active Learning for Text Classification.